JoannafKonik/challenge_portfolio_Joanna/README.md

 ### Do czego służy ta aplikacja?
 Jaki jest cel tej aplikacji?
 The FOCUSLY APP is a collection of materials and audio files dedicated to the concept of mindfulness.
 FOCUSLY includes content which helps people consciously live and breath.

-With this APP users can take challenges, define goals which they want working with e.g. sleep, stress, emotions, relationships, mental health and take part in courses e.g, mindfulness, meditation, breath.
+With this APP users can take challenges, define goals which they want working with e.g. sleep, stress, emotions, relationships, mental health and take part in courses e.g. mindfulness, meditation, breath.

 FOCUSLY makes possible saving favorite practices thanks to which the user has faster and easier access to them.